 - FAQ answers (leave policies, holidays, etc.)

-A smarter KM solution is more than just a shared Google Drive folder or SharePoint site.
-It’s a dynamic, searchable, AI-enhanced system that ensures the right people can access the right information, at the right time.
+A proper KM solution is more than a shared Google Drive folder or SharePoint site.
+It’s a dynamic, searchable system that makes sure the right people access the right information, at the right time.

 What makes a knowledge management solution “smart”?

-A smarter HR KM system goes beyond basic storage.
-It brings intelligence, automation, and employee-centric design to how knowledge is created, accessed, and maintained.
+A smarter HR KM system goes beyond storage.
+It brings structure, automation, and employee-centric design to how knowledge is created, accessed, and maintained.

 - Structured, centralized knowledge base